JCSDA/spack-stack/doc/source/KnownIssues.rst

 Ubuntu
 ==============================

-1. The lmod version in Ubuntu 22.04 LTS breaks spack-stack modules.
+1. The lmod version in Ubuntu 22.04 LTS breaks spack modules.

    Ubuntu 22.04 LTS will install lmod 6.6 from official apt repositories.
 Module files authored by spack use the `depends_on` directive that was introduced in lmod 7.0.
 The new site config instructions in :numref:`Section %s <NewSiteConfigs_Linux>` circumvent the issue by using `tcl/tk` environment modules.
-If you attempt to use lmod 6.6 you will get the following error when you attempt to load modules:
+If you attempt to use lmod 6.6 you will get the following error:

    .. code-block:: console